kzahel/web-server-chrome/htaccess/README.md

 ```
 <br>
 <h2>Deny uploading</h2>
-<p>Ignores value of PUT option and will deny put to requested file (Currently only 1 put can be set per htaccess file)</p>
+<p>Ignores value of PUT option and will deny put to requested file</p>

 ```
 [